Marib Dam: Maintenance

 The archaeology of the Ma'rib Dam shows the effects of siltation behind dams in antiquity, and measures to extend the operational life of the reservoir.
 The same problems of siltation encountered in the ancient dam were also faced in the construction of the new dam.
 Despite the increases in height, the dam suffered numerous breaches (recorded major incidents occurred in 449, 450, 542 and 548) and the maintenance work became increasingly onerous; the last recorded repairs took place in 557.

 Final breach

-Local tales report that the final breach of the dam had been predicted by a king called ʿImrān, who was also a soothsayer, and later by the wife of the king.
+Locals report that the final breach of the dam had been predicted by a king called ʿImrān, who was also a soothsayer, and later by the wife of the king.
 According to legend, the breach was caused by large rats gnawing at it with their teeth and scratching it with their nails.
 In 570 or 575, the dam was again overtopped, and this time left unrepaired.
 The final destruction of the Dam of Maʾrib is alluded to in the Quran (34: 15–17):